 WHY GO FROM TAYLOR TO ROBERTSON?

 The simple answer is the children were most likely born out of wedlock.
-The father is a Mr Taylor.
-I don’t believe there was a deliberate deception in using Robinson instead of Roberston, but just a simple mis-spelling.
-It would appear the father was very much out of the picture at this stage in 1841.
+The father is a Taylor.
+I don’t believe there was a deliberate deception in using Robinson instead of Robertson, but just a simple mis-spelling.
+It would appear the father was very much out of the picture at this stage in the 1841 census.

 RUBBER STAMPING IT